homestar92/ring-lardner-transcriptions/Where Do You Get That Noise.md

 ## II

-I DIDN'T lose no time tellin' Carey about Dode's dope, and Carey didn't lose no time tryin' it out.
+I didn't lose no time tellin' Carey about Dode's dope, and Carey didn't lose no time tryin' it out.
 It was the second day after Hawley joined us.
 It looked like rain, as usual, and we was stallin' in the clubhouse, thinkin' they'd maybe call it off before we had to dress.

 "I see in some paper," says Carey, "where the heavy artillery fire over in Europe is what makes all this duck weather."